 - 100% of net revenue collected would be returned directly to households through monthly ‘dividend’ payments (minus administrative costs).

 - The dividend would give most consumers greater purchasing power, enabling all households to afford to play their part in the mitigation of climate change.
-This is a distinctive and important feature lacking in other systems of carbon pricing, including the Carbon Pollution Reduction Scheme (CPRS), which was introduced in Australia in 2012 and then repealed in 2014.
+This is a distinctive and important feature lacking in other systems of carbon pricing, including the Carbon Pollution Reduction Scheme (CPRS) and the subsequent Clean Energy Future carbon pricing scheme introduced in Australia in 2012 and then repealed in 2014.

 - Businesses would be given incentives to increase energy efficiency and could at the same time be assured that customers could meet any increased costs resulting from the carbon fee.